 Do you love a good book?
 Our Children’s Librarians do!
 And we’re excited to share some great recommendations with you.
-Each week, right here, you’ll find a new review of the latest books we’ve been reading.
+This page gets updated regularly with reviews of the latest books we’ve been reading.

-A badge stating Reviewed by Fiona L, Children's Librarian
+A badge stating Reviewed by Dayle, Children's Librarian

 More Reviews